lean-dojo/Euler/README.md

 `curl`, `divergence`, `gradient`, and `advection`.
 Spatial derivatives hold time fixed.
 For example, `Euler.Cartesian.curl_scaledVelocity` gives the curl scaling law.

-The Appendix I energy bound assumes the PDE evolution and five energy estimates.
-The Appendix J reconstruction uses the stated scale laws, normalization, and regularity.
+The Appendix I energy bound assumes the PDE evolution, five energy estimates, and a strict stability margin.
+The Appendix J reconstruction assumes a global rescaled solution satisfying the stability and modulation bounds, a uniformly negative amplitude rate, and the stated scale laws, normalization, and regularity.

 [formalization.yaml](formalization.yaml) lists the main theorems, axioms, and checks.